PretheeshSTest/mortality-prediction-cpc/GCP_DEPLOYMENT.md

 # GCP Deployment Guide

-This guide provides step-by-step instructions for deploying and running your mortality prediction model on Google Cloud Platform (GCP) with TPU acceleration.
+This guide provides step-by-step instructions for deploying and running your mortality prediction model on Google Cloud Platform (GCP) with TPU acceleration and Dataproc for data processing.

 ## Prerequisites

 - Google Cloud Platform account with billing enabled
 - `gcloud` CLI installed and configured on your local machine
-- GCP project created with TPU API and Compute Engine API enabled
+- GCP project created with TPU API, Dataproc API, and Compute Engine API enabled

 ## Step 1: Push Code to GitHub